Beat the heat: Summer skincare tips for healthier skin

 Liver spots

-The sun’s ultraviolet light can also damage the fibers in your skin called elastin.
-When elastin breaks down, the skin begins to sag, stretch, and lose its ability to go back into place after stretching.
-So, sun damage is not always immediately visible and can develop over time.
+The sun’s ultraviolet light can damage the fibers in your skin called elastin.
+When elastin breaks down, the skin begins to sag, stretch, and lose its ability to return to its original shape after stretching.
+Sun damage is not always immediately visible since it can develop over time.

 Other skin changes and issues related to sun exposure include:

-Precancerous (actinic keratosis) and cancerous skin lesions caused by loss of your skin’s immune function
+Precancerous (actinic keratosis) and cancerous skin lesions caused by loss of the skin’s immune function

 Tumors